JPMorgan beats third quarter forecast as trading roars back to life

 JPMorgan is the first big U.S. bank to report third-quarter results and its performance gave Wall Street a shot in the arm.

-The bank's shares were up 1.6 percent at $68.84 in premarket trading while markets-focused rivals, including Goldman Sachs (GS.N), Morgan Stanley (MS.N) and Citi (C.N) also rose.
+The bank's shares were up 1.6 percent at $68.84 in premarket trading while markets-focused rivals, including Goldman Sachs, Morgan Stanley and Citi also rose.

-Wells Fargo & Co (WFC.N) and Citigroup Inc (C.N), the third and fourth biggest U.S. banks by assets, also reported results on Friday.
+Wells Fargo & Co and Citigroup Inc, the third and fourth biggest U.S. banks by assets, also reported results on Friday.
 Citi earnings per share and revenues topped estimates.
 Wells Fargo earnings beat expectations.

-Bank of America Corp (BAC.N), the second biggest, will report on Monday.
+Bank of America Corp, the second biggest, will report on Monday.

 In addition to a fillip from Brexit, banks got a boost from a rise in the London interbank offered rate, or Libor, a benchmark for more than $300 trillion worth of financial products worldwide.